bryanwills/mealforge/implementation_plan.md

 3. **Data Migration**: Restore user data from backups
 4. **Mobile App Integration**: Update mobile app to use shared authentication
 5. **Documentation**: Complete authentication system documentation
+6. **Plan for scaling**: Come up with a plan to scale once users exceed a set amount

 #### Benefits of Migration:
 - **Better Monorepo Support**: Improved compatibility with Next.js 15 + React 19